guitared/EmuBTHID/README.md

 Via bluez, EmuBTHID registers a special bluetooth service ("00001124-0000-1000-8000-00805f9b34fb") which can serve as a HID device and be discoverable by other users.

-Via Xlib, EmuBTHID creates a X window, which grabs keyboard/mouse input and send them to remote.

 This tool requires "root" to listen to priviledged bluetooth ports, which communicate with remote devices.

 ## Dependencies